dij0s/PETAL/thesis/bachelor_thesis.typ

 When integrating external services and data sources, it is very difficult to assess the quality and exactitude of the data.
 Inaccuracies lead to incorrect interpretations and conclusions reported by the system, degrading the performance and reliability of the system.

-The various offices referenced in the #ref(<geocontext_retriever>, supplement: it => it.body) section, commissioned to retrieve and publish data, address these issues by implementing different quality assessment procedures.
+The various offices referenced in the #ref(<geocontext_retriever>), commissioned to retrieve and publish data, address these issues by implementing different quality assessment procedures.

 The SFOE, for example, only tolerates a small proportion of errors and gaps in the data they collect#footnote("https://www.bfs.admin.ch/bfs/de/home/register/personenregister/registerharmonisierung/qualitaet-datenlieferung.html").